-As a professor, I aim to help students experience writing and composing as modes of learning and as ways of being successful professionals and engaged citizens.
-I strive to interact with students authentically and create class environments in which empathy, collaboration, and academic rigor intersect.
+As a professor, I aim to help students experience writing and composing as modes of learning, professional practices, and forms of engaged citizenship.
+In addition, I strive to interact with students authentically and create class environments in which empathy, collaboration, and academic rigor intersect.

-> Finally, in my administrative roles, I have spent almost a decade hiring, educating, training, and mentoring graduate and doctoral students across disciplines as they teach writing, rhetoric, and composition.
+Finally, in my administrative roles, I have spent almost a decade hiring, educating, training, and mentoring graduate and doctoral students across disciplines as they teach writing, rhetoric, and composition.
 Therefore, this site also provides sample syllabi and assignment sheets, along with resources for interactive learning (accessible via the dropdown menu).

 Meet the "other" Jess Corey, a former student's pet fish that she named after me.